-We recommend buying your new mattress online because the free trial will save you time, effort, and money
+We recommend buying your new mattress online because the trial will save you time, effort, and money

-Step 2: Find your retailer
+Step 2: Find a Retailer

-We recommend buying your new mattress online because the free trial will save you time, effort, and money.
+We recommend buying your new mattress online because the trial will save you time, effort, and money.

 If your online mattress store doesn’t have this option, you could end up with an unsuitable mattress.

-Step 3: Enjoy and test your mattress
+Step 3: Enjoy and Test Your Mattress

 Your new mattress is meant to be enjoyed, it’s meant to bring you comfort and restful sleep.
-If your new mattress is unsuitable, avoid any disputes by returning it within the free trial.
+If your new mattress is unsuitable, avoid any disputes by returning it within the trial.